smarticoai/public-api/README.md

 console.log('Opt-in:', optInResult.err_code);
 ```

-For the full list of available methods, see the [WSAPI documentation](docs/api/classes/WSAPI.md).
+For the full list of available methods, see the [API reference](#api-reference) section above.

 You can also use `SmarticoAPI` directly for low-level protocol access: